damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 23-answer.txt - Is a a tuple?
 Answer with `Yes` or `No`.
 * 24-answer.txt - What does this script print?
 * 25-answer.txt - What does this script print?
+* 26-answer.txt - What does this script print?